pgtipping/Synthalyst/memory-bank/activeContext.md

 ### Next Steps

+1. **Implement Modular Architecture**:

+   - Begin implementing the modular architecture plan
+   - Start with isolating the admin module as a separate route group
+   - Create dedicated component directories for each module
+   - Update build scripts to support module-specific builds

-1. **Email Webhook Configuration**: Set up SendGrid Inbound Parse to properly forward emails to the application's webhook endpoint.
+2. **Email Webhook Configuration**: Set up SendGrid Inbound Parse to properly forward emails to the application's webhook endpoint.

-2. **MX Records Setup**: Ensure proper MX records are set up for the domain to receive emails.
+3. **MX Records Setup**: Ensure proper MX records are set up for the domain to receive emails.
-3. **Webhook Testing**: Test the email processing workflow from external sources to verify it's working correctly.
-4. **Prisma Migration**: Complete the Prisma migration to add the new `EmailLog` model.
-5. **Email Service Testing**: Comprehensive testing of the unified email service.
-6. **Admin Dashboard Enhancements**: Add more filtering options and detailed analytics for email logs.
-7. **Feedback System Improvements**: Enhance the feedback system with more detailed analytics and user segmentation.
-8. **Backend Model Routing Logic**: Implement sophisticated model routing logic based on task complexity, content length, and language.
-9. **Cost Optimization Features**: Add features to track and optimize model usage costs.
-10. **Enhanced Error Handling**: Improve error handling for API calls and model responses.
-11. **User Preference Settings**: Implement user preference settings for language selection.
-12. **Analytics Implementation**: Add analytics to track model usage and performance.
-13. **Web Search Enhancements**: Improve web search integration with better result filtering and source attribution.
-14. **Additional Specialized Domains**: Expand Knowledge GPT with more specialized domains (legal, financial, etc.).
-15. **Medical Knowledge Enhancements**: Add more medical data sources and improve evidence grading.
-16. **Conversational Context**: Improve the Medical Knowledge Assistant to maintain conversational context between queries.
-17. **Systematic Error Handling**: Implement a more proactive approach to error detection and resolution across all admin pages.
-18. **Tailwind CSS Deployment**: Deploy the Tailwind CSS fixes to production after verifying they work correctly in the preview deployment.

 ### Active Decisions